Skip to content

 Commercialise Your Trade Mark Through Licensing

 As your business grows, your reputation will make your trade mark more valuable.
-A trade mark attached to a business with a good reputation will attract the attention of other business owners who may also want to share association with your business.
+A trade mark attached to a business with a good reputation will attract the attention of other business owners who may also want to share an association with your business.

 You can give other business owners permission to use your trade mark in certain circumstances through a licence.
 This allows you to retain ownership and maintain control over the brand, but expand your market.
 Licences to use trade marks can come in the form of business models like franchise, reseller or agency relationships.

-Don’t underestimate the power of goodwill in branding and trade mark commercialisation.
+Do not underestimate the power of goodwill in branding and trade mark commercialisation.
 The trade mark of a business with a poor reputation will not have much value.

 Advantages of Trade Marks